react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

 #### `gestureDirection`

-Object to override the direction for dismiss gestures. `default` for normal behaviour depending on `I18nManager.isRTL` value. `inverted` for inverted direction.
+String to override the direction for dismiss gesture. `default` for normal behaviour or `inverted` for right-to-left swipes.

 ### Navigator Props